dalong0514/ITstudy/003专栏汇总/2019005陈皓的左耳听风/0631附件0201-How-to-Create-a-PHP-MySQL-Forum.md

-# 0631How to Create a PHP/MySQL Powered Forum From Scratch
+# How to Create a PHP/MySQL Powered Forum From Scratch

 [How to Create a PHP/MySQL Powered Forum From Scratch](https://code.tutsplus.com/tutorials/how-to-create-a-phpmysql-powered-forum-from-scratch--net-10188)

-by Evert Padje17 Mar 2010	Difficulty:IntermediateLength:LongLanguages:
+by Evert Padje17 Mar 2010
-PHPWeb DevelopmentMySQL

 In this tutorial, we're going to build a PHP/MySQL powered forum from scratch.
 This tutorial is perfect for getting used to basic PHP and database usage.
 If you need extra help with this or any other PHP issues, try contacting one of the PHP developers on Envato Studio.
 They can help you with everything from PHP fixes to developing robust PHP applications.

 ## Step 1: Creating Database Tables

 It's always a good idea to start with creating a good data model when building an application.
 Let's describe our application in one sentence: We are going to make a forum which has users who create topics in various categories.
 Other users can post replies.
 As you can see, I highlighted a couple of nouns which represent our table names.

-Users
+### 1.1 Users

 Categories

 Topics

 Posts

 These three objects are related to each other, so we'll process that in our table design.
 Take a look at the scheme below.

 图图